meesvandongen/just-one-cf/docs/technical-architecture.md

 - `pass-word`: Allow skipping a difficult word
 - `pause-game`/`resume-game`: Temporarily halt/continue progression
 - `update-settings`: Modify set parameters
+- `update-timers`: Configure timer settings for each phase (clue writing, duplicate checking, guessing)
+- `extend-timer`: Add extra time to current phase if needed
+- `timer-update`: Broadcast timer state to all players (host-only, automatic)

 **Host Privileges**: Only the game host can execute host-only actions.
 If a non-host player attempts these actions, they will be ignored by the server.